sertalpbilal/devops-tech-test/README.md

 - In addition, the database version table is updated after the script execution with the executed script's number
 - Your script will be executed automatically via a program, and must satisfy these command line input parameters exactly in order to run:
   - `./db-upgrade.your-lang directory-with-sql-scripts username-for-the-db db-host db-name db-password`
-  - Example (bash): `./db-upgrade.sh dbscripts myUser myDbServer techTestDB SuperSecretPassword1!`
+  - Example (bash): `python3 /submissionscript/db_upgrade.py /scripts/ dev mysql_container devopstt 123456`

 ### Requirements